tsuru/tsuru/docs/apps/quickstart/python.rst

 Please notice that we've included ``South`` too, for database migrations, and ``Django``, off-course.

-You can see the complete output of installing these dependencies above:
+You can see the complete output of installing these dependencies bellow:

 .. highlight:: bash